OlivierLD/raspberry-coffee/NMEA-mux-WebUI/minimal-mux/README.md

 # No Code!
-See in the `build.gradle`, this project only involves the `NMEA.multiplexer`.
+See in the `build.gradle`, this project only involves the `NMEA-multiplexer`.

 It's all driven by `nmea.mux.gps.log.properties`.